 High blood pressure is extremely dangerous.
 If your pressure is high, consider medical advice without fail.
 Failure to do so can end in serious repercussions, such as a stroke, aneurysm, heart attack, and other fatal problems.

-This article is brought to you by ActiveAdultLiving.com®, the website that not only provides you information on more than 8,500 active adult communities but also cares for your health.
+This article is brought to you by ActiveAdultLiving.com®, the website that not only provides you with information on more than 8,500 active adult communities but also cares for your health.

 Join the AAL Newsletter